ushahidi/uchaguzi-ai/README.md

-This repo hosts the dataset site and code related to the paper:
+This repo hosts the site and code related to the paper:
 > Uchaguzi-2022: A Dataset of Citizen Reports on the 2022 Kenyan Election

 Getting Started
 ---

 We recommend using [Anaconda](https://www.anaconda.com/download) or a similar dependency manager.
-To get started, install the `uchaguzi-ai` package and its dependencies.
+To get started, install the `uchaguzi-ai` package and its dependencies:
 ```{bash}
 conda create -n uchaguzi-ai python=3.10
 conda activate uchaguzi-ai